bosch-aisecurity-aishield/watchtower/README.md

 for cyber-attacks, risking not only the integrity of AI-driven products but also the security of user data.

 **AIShield Watchtower** is designed to automate model and notebook discoveries and conduct comprehensive vulnerability scan.
 Its capabilities go beyond merely identifying all the models and notebooks within your repository.
-Watchtower continuously monitors these assets for changes and perform assessments, ensuring that vulnerabilities do not go unnoticed.
 It assesses risks, such as hard-coded secrets, PIIs, outdated/unsafe libraries, model serialization attacks, custom unsafe operations etc.

 AIShield Watchtower stands out with its capability to categorize scans into four distinct risk levels: "low," "medium," "high," and "critical."
 This classification equips organizations with the ability to tailor their security efforts to